zl2860/p8130_final_project/mugenzi93.md

-Association between gender and salary setting at the Houstong College of Medicine
+Association between gender and salary setting at the Houston College of Medicine
 ================
 Clement Mugenzi, Zongchao Liu, Shuya Liu, Yuao Yang